 Watch Dog Function

-If enabled, the Watch Dog Timer will allow the system to reset or generate NMI based on jumper settings when the system is inactive more than 5 minutes.
-The options are Enabled and Disabled.
+If enabled, the Watch Dog Timer will allow the system to reset or generate NMI based on jumper settings when it is expired for more than 5 minutes.
+The options are Disabled and Enabled.

 Power Button Function